 Glucocorticoids should be administered throughout the day according to the physiological secretion, whereby the highest daily dosage is taken in the early morning.
 The daily dosage amounts to about 15–25 mg hydrocortisone, can be selected individually and should be evaluated on a regular basis.

-9a fludrocortisone has proven useful against mineralocorticoid deficiency.
-The patient’s daily requirements also vary according to the age of the patient, and medication is spread over 2–3 daily doses.
+9a-fludrocortisone has proven to be useful against mineralocorticoid deficiency.
+The patient’s daily requirements also vary according to the age of the patient, and the medication is spread over 2–3 daily doses.
 The proper dosage can be determined by lab chemical electrolyte monitoring and normalized blood pressure (also under orthostatic conditions).

-If women experience a loss of libido, administration of dehydroepiandrosterone can be attempted.
+If women experience a loss of libido, the administration of dehydroepiandrosterone can be attempted.

 The Addisonian crisis is a medical emergency and requires urgent treatment.
-Corresponding blood samples must be taken quickly to determine the current health status.
-This is immediately followed by calculated administration of NaCl, glucose, and hydrocortisone.
+Relevant blood samples must be taken quickly to determine the current health status.
+This is immediately followed by the calculated administration of sodium chloride (NaCl), glucose, and hydrocortisone.
 Continuous monitoring of the patient is also recommended.

-NaCl and glucose amend corresponding deficiencies and simultaneously counteract hypovolaemia.
-Amending the sodium deficiency must take place slowly to keep the risk of central pontine myelinolytic minimal.
+NaCl and glucose amend corresponding deficiencies and simultaneously counteract hypovolemia.
+Amending the sodium deficiency must take place slowly to keep the risk of central pontine myelinolysis minimal.

-Hydrocortisone is administered first as a bolus (100 mg IV) and then as a prolonged infusion (200 mg/24h).
+Hydrocortisone is administered 1st as a bolus (100 mg intravenous (IV) and then as a prolonged infusion (200 mg/day).

 In order to be able to immediately react to an Addisonian crisis, the patients must always have emergency medication available at hand.
 This includes, for instance, prednisolone suppositories.
 It is also sensible to provide them with an emergency ID.

-Phaeochromocytoma is a disease of the adrenal medulla.
+Pheochromocytoma is a disease of the adrenal medulla.
 The adrenal medulla is a sympathetic ganglion made from catecholamine-producing cells.
-A tumor-like restructuring of these calls results in the excess production of adrenaline and noradrenaline.
+A tumor-like restructuring of these cells results in the excess production of adrenaline and noradrenaline.
 The patients are usually middle-aged when this disease sets in.

-Phaeochromocytomas are usually benign (about 85 % of cases) and unilateral (about 90 % of cases) tumors of the adrenal glands.
-More uncommon are extra-adrenal forms, which are more often (up to 30 %) malignant.
+Pheochromocytomas are usually benign (approx. 85% of cases) and unilateral (approx. 90% of cases) tumors of the adrenal glands.
+More uncommon are the extra-adrenal forms, which are more often (up to 30%) malignant.
 Hereditary causes can usually be determined.
-This is how phaeochromocytomas form during multiple endocrine neoplasias (MEN syndrome type 2), Von Hippel-Lindau syndrome or neurofibromatosis type 1.
+This is how pheochromocytomas form during multiple endocrine neoplasias (MEN syndrome type 2), Von Hippel-Lindau syndrome or neurofibromatosis type 1.

-Phaeochromocytomas are the cause of secondary hypertension affecting about 0.2 % of all patients with hypertension.
+Pheochromocytomas are the cause of secondary hypertension affecting about 0.2% of all patients with hypertension.
 There are paroxysmal forms of hypertension due to acute hormone releases or persistent hypertonic circuit states from continuous hormone secretions.

-The remaining symptoms are induced by the physiological effects of adrenaline and noradrenaline: Vasoconstrictions result in pale skin, the stress reaction leads to glucose preparation in the blood, and an overall catabolic metabolic state causes weight loss.
-Leukocytosis is typically found in chemical lab tests.
+The remaining symptoms are induced by the physiological effects of adrenaline and noradrenaline: vasoconstrictions result in pale skin, the stress reaction leads to glucose preparation in the blood, and an overall catabolic metabolic state causes weight loss.
+Leukocytosis is typically found in chemical laboratory tests.

 The diagnosis is made upon verification of catecholamine production.
 Influential medications for catecholamine (e.g., sympathomimetics of asthma treatment or sympatholytics e.g., alpha-blockers of benign prostate obstruction) should be dismissed in advance.
 Catecholamine levels can be analyzed by using various methods.

-Increased metabolite measurements (metanephrine and normetanephrine) in the plasma (or 24 hours of collected urine) indicate phaeochromocytoma.
+Increased metabolite measurements (metanephrine and normetanephrine) in the plasma (or 24 hours of collected urine) indicate pheochromocytoma.

 The diagnosis is confirmed by the clonidine test.
-Physiopsychologically clonidine inhibits the synthesis of adrenaline and noradrenaline.
+Physiologically clonidine inhibits the synthesis of adrenaline and noradrenaline.
 Autonomous overproduction eludes this inhibition.

 The tumors can be located via endosonographic procedures or CT/MRT imaging.
 The scintigraphy or single-photon emission CT (SPECT) is often used to eliminate extra-adrenal tumors.

-Additional clinical, apparating or genetic testing of the aforementioned syndromes for a possible hereditary cause may be sensible with verified phaeochromocytoma.
+Additional clinical or genetic testing of the aforementioned syndromes for a possible hereditary cause may be sensible with verified pheochromocytoma.

-Phaeochromocytoma falls into the sphere of differential diagnostic considerations of secondary hypertension.
-Along with many other considerations, particularly hyperthyroidism must be considered.
+Pheochromocytoma falls into the sphere of differential diagnostic considerations of secondary hypertension.
+Along with many other considerations, hyperthyroidism must be particularly considered.
 In the event of a hyperglycemic metabolic state, diabetes mellitus and hypercortisolism must be ruled out.
-The ingestion of various drugs may also result in similar symptoms, and amphetamine or cocaine abuse must especially be enquired.
+The ingestion of various drugs may also result in similar symptoms, and amphetamine or cocaine abuse must especially be investigated.

 Removal of the tumorous structures is the treatment of choice.
 A minimally invasive laparoscopic adrenalectomy is often feasible.
 This requires a particularly cautious approach by the surgical team, as manipulations of the adrenal gland may lead to paroxysmal adrenaline release.
-This risk may be counteracted with a pharmacological SNS blockage before the operation.
+This risk may be counteracted with a pharmacological sympathetic nervous system (SNS) blockage before the operation.
 The circulatory situation and blood sugar level must be continuously monitored during and after the operation.

 If operative sanitation is not possible, normalization of the catecholamine level can be attempted via pharmacological measures.
 Phenoxybenzamine, prazosin or alpha-methyl-p-tyrosine are helpful.